OutWeek: Staff

 During OutWeek's existence, Rotello assembled a staff of young writers and editors.
 For many it was their first job in journalism, yet a large number went on to significant careers.

 Michelangelo Signorile became a well-known columnist, lecturer and author (Queer in America, Outing Yourself), and is now a popular talk-radio host on Sirius OutQ.

 Arts editor Sarah Pettit became the executive editor of Out magazine, then editor-in-chief, and then the arts editor of Newsweek, before her death from cancer in 2003.

 Copy editor Walter Armstrong became the editor-in-chief of POZ magazine.

 Staffers Dale Peck, Karl Soehnlein and Jim Provenzano all became well-known novelists.

 Columnist Michael Goff founded Out magazine and was its first editor and president.
 He later became general manager of Microsoft's MSN, and Dan Gillmor's partner in early citizen journalism effort, Bayosphere.

 Staffer Victoria Starr became an author and the biographer of k.d. lang.

 Production Manager Diana Osterfeld worked in desktop publishing (both creating magazines and training others at IMAGE Inc.) for many years before returning for a master's degree in architecture at University of Texas at Austin.
 She is now in the process of becoming a licensed architect.

 Reporter David Kirby became a New York Times reporter and author of a best-selling exposé on the alleged relationship between mercury and autism, Evidence of Harm.

 Columnist James St. James wrote the memoir Disco Bloodbath, later made into a 1998 documentary and a 2003 feature film starring Macaulay Culkin, both called Party Monster.

 Advertising executives Colleen Mangan and Troy Masters founded the highly acclaimed weekly, QW Magazine, which, on the verge of becoming profitable, ceased operations when CEO and chief investor William (Bill) Chafin succumbed to AIDS.
 Masters went on to found the New York weekly Gay City News and became its publisher, and is now publisher of the Los Angeles Blade.
 Mangan became an expert in the field of desktop publishing and went on to become a top information architect and usability specialist as the internet took hold.

-Columnist Maria Maggenti is a highly regarded independent film director (The Incredibly True Adventures of 2 Girls in Love; Puccini for Beginners).
+Columnist Maria Maggenti is an independent film director (The Incredibly True Adventures of 2 Girls in Love; Puccini for Beginners).

 Rotello himself became the first openly gay columnist for a major newspaper (New York Newsday), later authored the best selling book Sexual Ecology, and is now a TV documentary producer/director for HBO, Bravo and other networks.